Johnson's leadership is under threat in the House over foreign aid bills

 "Massie wants the world to burn, I won't stand by and watch.
 I have a bucket of water," he posted on X.

-Democratic Caucus Chairman Pete Aguilar told reporters Tuesday that Democrats want to see aid move forward to Ukraine and Israel.
+Democratic Caucus Chair Pete Aguilar told reporters Tuesday that Democrats want to see aid move forward to Ukraine and Israel.

 NPR's Deirdre Walsh and Lexie Schapitl contributed to this report.